FROM PAST TO PRESENT

-The successful enforcement of the Group is reflected on its ranking amongst the 2017 TOP 100 GLOBAL ENERGY LEADERS, according to Reuters Thomson.
+The successful enforcement of the Group is reflected in its ranking amongst the 2017 TOP 100 GLOBAL ENERGY LEADERS, according to Reuters Thomson.

-The Group’s International Activities have strong profitability due to increase in sales and improved margins.
+The Group’s International Activities have strong profitability due to an increase in sales and improved margins.

 HELLENIC PETROLEUM Group is now the largest exporter of products in the South Eastern Mediterranean, while the Aspropyrgos refinery's FCC unit is among the top two in the world, according to an international study conducted by Solomon

 The process of selling DESFA’s share capital to “SENFLUGA Energy Infrastructure Holdings S.A.” is successfully completed.

 In Upstream, the conventions for the Ionian Sea –Plot 2 (consortium Total –Edison –HELPE) and for the mainland areas Arta –Preveza and Northwest Peloponnese are ratified from the Greek Parliament.
 The joint –venture HELLENIC PETROLEUM, TOTAL and ExxonMobil has been declared a Preferred Contractor by the Ministry of Environment & Energy for the exploration for and exploitation of hydrocarbons Offshore West Crete and Southwest Crete.

 In addition, the lease agreements for Kyparissiakos Gulf and for the offshore 'Ionian' Block –West Greece (consortium HELPE –Repsol), have been signed.